Zocuments/research/_posts/2025-12-27-open-world-models-closed-world-work.md

 Large language models are trained on vast, open-ended corpora—essentially the public internet.
 That breadth is often framed as a superpower.

-In enterprise settings, I think it may also be a liability.
+In enterprise settings, we think it may also be a liability.

 This post is a **perspective**, not a research result.
 It’s a working hypothesis that helps explain why “chat with your documents” works in demos but breaks under real workplace constraints.